-I’ve been exploring fungi and photography for some time with various outputs.
-I’m currently working towards capturing the underwater environment of the disused flooded Carbilly Tor granite quarry in Cornwall, using a DIY sub-aquatic pinhole camera.
+I have explored fungi and photography for some time with various outputs.
+This has included working towards capturing the underwater environment of the disused flooded Carbilly Tor granite quarry in Cornwall, using a DIY sub-aquatic pinhole camera.
 This coupled with research into aesthetics and functionality, the human landscape and the sublime.

-I’m also thinking about digital communication technology and participation in culture (whatever that means), ideas to deepen and broaden critical/narrative/cross cultural use of image sharing, and where this participation is excluded in places without access to Internet (Cuba, for example, or nomadic migrant communities).
-Investigation could involve the as-yet-unrealised Some Cities platform, and our own unmined archive of aggregated images and data, and through bringing in culture centre satellite groups – refugees – older people – those in deprived communities etc, into the BOM programme/community/culture, at least as audience.
+My work has also spanned digital communication technology and participation in culture (whatever that means), ideas to deepen and broaden critical/narrative/cross cultural use of image sharing, and where this participation is excluded in places without access to Internet (Cuba, for example, or nomadic migrant communities).
+Investigation involved the as-yet-unrealised Some Cities platform, and our own unmined archive of aggregated images and data, and also incorporated culture centre satellite groups – refugees – older people – those in deprived communities etc, into the BOM programme/community/culture, at least as audience.

-But it may also lead me to re-visit work I previously made in Cuba with the Fototeca.
-I’m starting to think about a new participatory research-based artwork exploring the alternative IT revolution that is currently happening in Cuba, as external hard-drives are ferried back and forth across Havana and citizens share and download information, participating in Cuba’s semi-legal business of “offline internet”.
+I also sought to re-visit work I previously made in Cuba with the Fototeca.
+This involved consideration of a new participatory research-based artwork exploring the alternative IT revolution that is currently happening in Cuba, as external hard-drives are ferried back and forth across Havana and citizens share and download information, participating in Cuba’s semi-legal business of “offline internet”.